Sir William Stephenson Scholarship

 Taylor Cangemi and Gracie Grift Intrepid Scholarship 2024 © UWinnipeg.

-Taylor Cangemi and Gracie Grift are this year’s recipients of the Sir William Stephenson Scholarship.
-These scholarships are awarded annually to one or two students who demonstrate outstanding academic achievement, superior leadership qualities on or off campus, and the potential to make a valuable contribution to Canada.
+Taylor Cangemi and Gracie Grift have been selected as the 2024 recipients of the Sir William Stephenson Scholarship.
+This prestigious award is given each year to one or two students who exhibit exceptional academic performance, strong leadership both on and off campus, and the ability to contribute meaningfully to Canada’s future.

 2023 – Jenna Allison and Liam Reid